 Take one whole part of your spouse's hyphenated or space-separated last name.
 (Assuming such name exists.)

 For instance, if your spouse's last name was Davis-Garcia, you could choose either Davis or Garcia as your new last name if you preferred not to adopt their full hyphenated name.

 Combine your and your spouse's last names with a hyphen (-), in either order.

 4. Double-barreled last name

 Join your and your spouse's last names, separated by a space, in either order.
-Space is mandatory; names can't be flush.
+The space character is mandatory; your names can't be flush together.